Pet food safety: Questions to ask your manufacturer

 Ensuring safety across all sites

 Our stringent safety measures do not end there.
 A network of state-of-the-art laboratories across the world conduct detailed analyses on all ingredients and finished products from our manufacturing sites.
 A global network of laboratories means that together we can monitor trends and alert each other to potential problems.
-This means we can continually refine the way we work, innovate the way we practise food safety, improve quality control methods and, ultimately, produce better products.
+This means we can continually refine the way we work, innovate the way we practice food safety, improve quality control methods, and ultimately, produce better products.

 Royal Canin manufacturing sites comply with and exceed many quality assurance standards, set by both external accreditation bodies and our own Mars Petcare regulations.
 Some of these include: